 When Jason Hicks first walked through the doors of the old Williams College club, he was drawn into the building’s soul and transported back into a rich history that he was immediately inspired to recreate.

-One year later, guests are invited to take an unpretentious seat in one of the Peacock’s four rooms where modern elements playfully mingle with English culture and American tradition.
+One year later, guests are invited to take an unpretentious seat in one of the Peacock’s two dining rooms where modern elements playfully mingle with English culture and American tradition.
 Comfort and camaraderie fill the air as Old World bartenders mix classic British cocktails and an upscale dinner is served upon a cloth-less wood table.

 Surrounded by a mix of original fireplaces and mahogany walls, eclectic furniture and whimsical modern art, you can’t help but feel a connection between what the building once was and what it’s become.